Czembri/Assistants/README.md

 ## Functional documentation

-### Application is ready for testing.
+### The Application is ready for testing.
 While you launch it, custom Seeder, seeds database. __More in programming documentation__

 * here you find all your assistants